Regina Anderson Andrews, pioneering African American librarian

 5. Stock up your Goodreads “pantry”.
 Start a Goodreads, if you do not have one already, and stock up the shelves with books you have read, favorites lists, books you want to read, etc. Encourage your staff to do this, so that your shelves can be used for reader’s advisory with your patrons in the future.
 This idea originated from the RA for All blog.

 6. Participate in professional development webinars and virtual trainings.
-The Indiana State Library has an archived webinars page here.
 This is a great time to earn LEUs and TLEUs.
 ALCTS also has a substantive amount of archived webinars available here.
 Not all of them pertain to cataloging.

 7. Create social media posts and blog content for future use.